react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 ### Static configuration

-The static configuration API lets you write your configuration in an object, and is defined statically, i.e. it cannot change at runtime.
+The static configuration API lets you write your configuration in an object, and is defined statically, though some aspects of the configuration can still can be changed dynamically.
 This has reduced boilerplate and simplifies things such as TypeScript types and deep linking.

 If you're starting a new project or are new to React Navigation, this is the **recommended way** to set up your app.
 If you need more flexibility in the future, you can always mix and match with the dynamic configuration.